deploying-nodejs/eventive/backend/README.md

-# Case Study - Eventive
+# Case Study - Fullstack events

 This case study is a full stack application called `Eventive`.
 It is slightly different from the others we've studied so far.
 It has a separate backend API server, and a separate frontend single page application.
 The backend is built with the [Adonis Js framework](https://adonisjs.com), and the frontend is built with the [React js](https://reactjs.org) framework.
 The backend exposes a REST API.
 The backend is powered by a mysql database for permanent data storage and a redis database for queuing.